orisai/nette-di/docs/README.md

 			autowired: true
 ```

-Integration of `DefinitionsLoader` which would load these definitions may look like this:
+A minimal integration looks like this:

 ```php
 use Nette\DI\CompilerExtension;